Appeals and Disputes

-If you are unhappy with your business rates, you can make an appeal.
-If you decide to make an appeal, you must continue to pay your business rates while your appeal is outstanding.
+If you are unhappy with your business rates, you can make an appeal but you must continue to pay your business rates while your appeal is outstanding.

 If you disagree with your rateable value